 Round like a Christmas wreath, the king cake is stuffed with dried fruits and nuts and then crowned with candied fruits.

 The queen cake features a similar round shape and fully loaded interior as bolo rei.
-Delicate almonds instead of candied fruit crown the bolo rainha.
+Delicate almonds instead of candied fruit then crown the bolo rainha.

 Fine Portuguese wine and liqueurs and a beautifully set table finish the family feast.